gradle/develocity-build-config-samples/common-custom-user-data-maven-extension/README.md

 In order for the Common Custom User Data Maven Extension to become active, you need to register it in the `.mvn/extensions.xml` file in your root project.
 The `extensions.xml` file is the same file where you have already declared the Gradle Enterprise Maven extension.
 See [here](https://github.com/gradle/gradle-enterprise-build-config-samples/blob/master/common-custom-user-data-maven-extension/.mvn/extensions.xml) for an example.

-### Developing a customized version of the plugin
+### Developing a customized version of the extension

-For more flexibility, we recommend creating a copy of this repository so that you may develop a customized version of the extension and publish it locally for your projects to consume.
+For more flexibility, we recommend creating a copy of this repository so that you may develop a customized version of the extension and publish it internally for your projects to consume.

 This approach has a number of benefits:
 - Tailor the build scan enhancements to exactly the set of tags, links and custom values you require.